lin17-1-mGb/midifileplayer/README.md

 # Additions to original
 3 files added :

-**fast_boot_monkey_midi.py** replaces midiplayer; it has functions to show channel number and preset name of currently loaded soundfont; a midi connected message has been added; a shutdown mebu option has been added
+**fast_boot_monkey_midi.py** replaces midiplayer; it has functions to show channel number and preset name of currently loaded soundfont; a midi connected message has been added; a shutdown menu option has been added
+fyi no real difference in speed in bootup compared to original but does not use cron which is apparenlt way to go according to ChatGPT

 **st7789_splash.py** loads a splash screen as a systemd service